stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

 and diabolism of our penetrations.
 Baudelaire and Huysmans were soon exhausted of thrills, till finally there remained for us only the more direct stimuli of unnatural personal experiences and adventures.
-It was this frightful emotional need which led us eventually to that detestable course which even in my present fear I mention with shame and timidity&mdash;that hideous extremity of human outrage, the abhorred practice of grave-robbing.
+It was this frightful emotional need which led us eventually to that detestable course which even in my present fear I mention with shame and timidity--that hideous extremity of human outrage, the abhorred practice of grave-robbing.

   I cannot reveal the details of our shocking expeditions, or catalogue even